 There are tons of articles on how to gain Twitter followers but have you ever considered what can make people unfollow you?
 Or worse, never following you to begin with?
-I’ve been on Twitter since 2010 when I created my personal account, and have managed several accounts for employers.
-Let’s just say that over the last five years, I’ve seen the good, bad and downright annoying habits of Twitter users.
+I’ve been on Twitter since 2010 when I created my personal account and have managed businesses’ accounts.
+Let’s just say that over the last five years, I’ve seen the good, bad, and downright annoying habits of Twitter users.
 Here are some of the types of people I’ve come across on Twitter that I feel give the social platform a bum rap.

 - The Constant Retweeter: Retweets are a valuable tool for a marketer but if that’s all you do, then what’s the value of following you?
 Instead, I’ll go follow the person who’s actually putting in the work of writing the tweet in the first place.

 - The Ghost: When I see a business account that never tweets, I can’t help but think that they’ve wasted an opportunity to expand their brand simply by participating.
 What’s the point of going through the trouble of creating a profile if you’re going to end up leaving the party as soon as you get there?

 - The Plugger: We get it, you’re excited about your new product, project, cat, whatever.
 And you should be!
 But you don’t have to tweet about it 24/7.
 Change it up a little.
 Don’t tweet the same message over and over again.
 Instead, use different but related hashtags and search out people who are tweeting about the topic and respond to them.
 You’ll be surprised about the conversations you can start – and the followers you can gain.